tomasdat/105_SRE_Cloud_computing_AWS/README.md

 ![Jenkins](Readme_Images/jenkins.png)

 ### SDLC - Software Development Lifecycle
-- It’s the process of end to end product development.
+- ItÂ’s the process of end to end product development.
 - Products need to follow a certain life cycle.
 - The Stages are:
   - Planning